-Your website’s Calls to Action serve several purposes for your Edmonton Web Design.
+Your website’s Calls to Action serve several purposes.
 These purposes include:

 1. Easier Site Navigation: